surgems/ec-events/content/collections/kids-rides/tea-cups.md

           -
             type: text
             text: 'Not suitable for people with heart or back conditions or of a nervous disposition should avoid riding.
 Other medical conditions that may preclude riding include pregnancy, recent surgery, broken bones, or neck problems.'
     type: additional_info
     enabled: true
+  -
+    title: 'Minimum Height Requirement'
+    content:
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'The passenger must be above 1m tall to ride solo, if under this measurement they must be accompanied by an adult.'
+    type: additional_info
+    enabled: true
 ---